DanielSagiv/theone_server/docs/MD_files/SEAT-AI-RECOMMENDATIONS.md

 - Category: [seat.category]
 - Capacity: [seat.capacity]
 - Section: [seat.section] (if available)
+- Price: $[seat.event_price]

 The recommendation should:
-- Highlight positive aspects (Type A sentiments)
-- Mention any considerations (Type B sentiments) if relevant, but frame them neutrally
+- Be SHORT and PRECISE (max 150 characters, ideally 100-120)
+- Connect the table's strengths (from sentiments) to the user's specific needs
-- Be engaging and help the client understand why this table is a good choice
+- Highlight why this table is perfect for their party size, preferences, and experience goals
-- Use natural, conversational language
+- Use natural, engaging language
-- Be concise (max 150 characters)
-- Focus on the experience and atmosphere
+- Focus on the experience value, not just features
+- If user mentioned specific preferences (e.g., "close to DJ", "quiet area"), address those directly

 Example format:
-"This premium table offers [positive aspect from Type A].
-[Additional benefit].
-Perfect for [use case based on capacity/category]."
+"Perfect for your [party_size]-person group seeking [user preference].
+[Key sentiment benefit] matches your [specific need]."
 ```

 #### Configuration